Bayesian Learning with Wasserstein Barycenters: Bayesian learning in model space

-Since both $L$ and $\Pi_n$ operate directly on the model space, model learning according to the above equations does not depend on geometric aspects of parameter spaces.
-Moreover, the above point of view allows us to define loss functions in terms of various metrics/divergences directly on the space $ \mathcal{P}( \mathcal{X})$, and therefore to enhance the classical Bayesian estimation framework, by using in particular optimal transportation distances.
-Before further developing these ideas, we briefly describe how this general framework includes model spaces which are finitely parametrized, and discuss standard choices in that setting, together with their appealing features and drawbacks.
-This could be helpful for readers who are used to parametrically-defined models.
-The parametric setting is useful as well, since it helps to illustrate the drawbacks of maximum likelihood estimation (MLE).
-If the reader is already comfortable with the present non-parametric setup, and is aware of the drawbacks of MLE, he or she may skip Section \ref{sec param} altogether.
+See \cite{berger2013statistical} for further background on Bayes risk and statistical decision theory. \black{A key consequence of defining both $L$ and $\Pi_n$ directly on the model space $\mathcal{M}$ (rather than on parameter space), is that learning according to eqs.~\eqref{eq RL}-\eqref{eq hat m abstract} does not depend on the chosen parametrization or the geometry of the parameter space.} Moreover, this point of view will allow us to define loss functions in terms of various metrics/divergences directly on the space $ \mathcal{P}( \mathcal{X})$, and therefore to enhance the classical Bayesian estimation framework through the use of optimal transportation distances on that space.
+Before further developing these ideas, we discuss how this general framework includes model spaces which are finitely parametrized, and recall some standard choices in that setting. \black{We will also discuss the advantages of formulating the problem of model selection directly on the model space, even when this space can be finitely parametrized.}